 “She said, ‘I see them, I see them.
 Your children are coming,” She’s laughing and she’s happy.
 And I was like, whose children are coming?
 What children?”

 The children came alright.
 Regina didn’t birth them, but she’s giving new life to some youth in Oakland who’ve endured unimaginable ordeals.

-Regina stands at the intersection of International Boulevard and 21st Avenue in East Oakland.
-It’s a warm Thursday on the eve of a heatwave.
-Regina is in all black flowy pants and shirt with a multicolored African wrap crowning her head.
+Regina and I are on the intersection of International Boulevard and 21st Ave in East Oakland.
+It’s a warm Thursday, just on the eve of a heatwAvenue.
+Regina is in all black flowy pants and shirt, with a multicolored African wrap crowning her head.

 “The Track is where girls and boys are sold into rape,” she says.

 Oakland is in Alameda County, whose officials report that 99 percent of sex trafficking victims are girls and 63 percent are Black.
 Art is one way Regina, 59, reaches these young victims.

 Several times a year, Regina gathers volunteers to help her create altars on different areas of The Track.
 She’s not conventionally religious.
 Regina’s faith is a spiritual gumbo that honors her Protestant upbringing, West African spiritual traditions, the Divine Feminine and the power of dreams.
 This visual gift for the sexually exploited girls originated in her dreams.

 “I saw the track as a garden.
 I woke up and I was like, I’ll build garden altars,” she says.